2022 Brochure Text Only Version

 Please read these carefully as bookings with Orkney Archaeology Tours are accepted only in accordance with the conditions below.
 When you make a booking with us you are deemed to have accepted these conditions.
 In particular please note what is and is not included in your holiday with us.
 N. B. in the following ‘holiday’ should be read to mean ‘holiday or private tour’.

-3 CANCELLATION BY US We do not operate a minimum numbers policy on our holidays and therefore will not cancel your holiday for this reason.
+4 CANCELLATION BY US We do not operate a minimum numbers policy on our holidays and therefore will not cancel your holiday for this reason.
 If we have to cancel your holiday for any other reason we will refund your full payment.
-N.B. we are NOT responsible for any consequential loss you may suffer if we have to cancel your holiday e.g. travel expenses etc. and you should ensure you have adequate travel insurance to cover this eventuality.
+N.B. we are not legally responsible for any consequential loss you may suffer if we have to cancel your holiday e.g. travel expenses etc. and you should ensure you have adequate travel insurance to cover this eventuality.

-4 HOLIDAY ITINERARY: We will do our very best to visit all the sites and attractions we have promised you in your holiday itinerary but we are not liable if exceptional circumstances outside of our control prevent this.
-Such circumstances include for example industrial action, technical problems with transport, unscheduled site closure, severe weather conditions etc.
+5 HOLIDAY ITINERARY: We will do our very best to visit all the sites and attractions we have promised you in your holiday itinerary but we are not liable if exceptional circumstances outside of our control prevent this.
+Such circumstances include, but are not limited to, industrial action, technical problems with transport, unscheduled site closure, severe weather conditions etc.

 9 COMPLAINTS: any complaints relating to your holiday must be reported to us immediately, and we will do our best to resolve the problem.
 If you are still dissatisfied you must put your complaint in writing to us no later than 30 days after departure.